Jalapeno Corn Chowder

 - 2 cups fresh or frozen sweet corn kernels

 - Melt the butter in with the drippings.
 Add the jalapeno, onion, and a big pinch of salt.
-Cook until they start to soften and brown, about 3-5 minutes.
-Add garlic and cook for another minute.
+Cook until softened and brown, about 3-5 minutes.
+Add garlic and cook for 1 minute.

-- Stir in the flour.
-Slowly stir in the broth and bring to a boil.
+- in the broth, add the corn, then bring to a boil.

-*The heat mainly comes from the seeds and membrane of the jalapenos.
+- The heat mainly comes from the seeds and membrane of the jalapenos.
 If you don't want it super spicy, discard them.
-I personally added seeds from two of the peppers.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 If you enjoyed this Jalapeno Popper Corn Chowder, you may also like these delicious soup recipes:

 Sweet Potato and Corn Clam Chowder

 Baked Potato Soup (ready in 45 minutes)